grafana/grafana/docs/sources/shared/alerts/alerting_provisioning.md

 title: 'Alerting Provisioning HTTP API '
 ---

-The Alerting provisioning API can be used to create, modify, and delete resources relevant to [Grafana-managed alerts]({{< relref "/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule" >}}).
-It is the one used by our [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs).
+The Alerting Provisioning HTTP API can be used to create, modify, and delete resources relevant to Grafana-managed alerts.
+This API is the one used by our [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs).

-To manage resources related to [data source-managed alerts]({{< relref "/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule" >}}), including recording rules, use the [Mimir tool](https://grafana.com/docs/mimir/latest/manage/tools/mimirtool/) and [Cortex tool](https://github.com/grafana/cortex-tools#cortextool).
+For details about the differences between Grafana-managed and data source-managed alerts, refer to the [Introduction to alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/).

-## All endpoints
+## Grafana-managed endpoints

 ### Alert rules